vanducng/datafold-docs/docs/os_diff/how_to_implement_new_database_driver.md

 ### `TYPE_CLASSES`

-Each database class must have a `TYPE_CLASSES` dictionary, which maps between the string data-type, as returned by querying the table schema, into the appropriate data-diff type class, i.e. a subclass of `database_types.ColType`.
+Each database class must have a `TYPE_CLASSES` dictionary, which maps between the string data-type, as returned by querying the table schema, into the appropriate Open Source Data Diff type class, i.e. a subclass of `database_types.ColType`.

 ### `ROUNDS_ON_PREC_LOSS`